The History of the Rosenau Family

 Following is some information about our branch of the family.
 Please let me know if you have any further questions, and I will ask my mother and uncles.
 I can also see if we have any pictures of Friederika and Isak Altmann.

-Isaac Rosenau, who was born in 1832, came to the US with his brother Samuel in 1850.
+Our great great-grandfather was Isaac Rosenau, born in 1832, came to the US with his brother Samuel in 1850.
 They departed Hamburg on the ship 'Elizabeth' and arrived in New York, May 22, 1850.
 Brother Herman came in 1852.

 Samuel Rosenau's grave in the Temple cemetary in Louisville KY indicates his place of birth as 'Gunneshausen,' and his year of birth as 1832.
 We believe that 'Gunneshausen' may be an alternate spelling of Gunzenhausen.